By Steve Slater

 British banks were told by regulators last month to hold more capital to prepare for an economic downturn.

 Barclays said a fully pre-emptive offer to all shareholders in current difficult markets would have been too risky.
-(Reuters)For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.